zubshaikk/myblog/content/posts/What is Security.md

 You trust your bank's security because you distrust everyone else's.
 You trust Signal's encryption because you distrust Facebook's data handling.
 You trust your password manager because you distrust your own memory.
 Every act of security is an act of transferring trust from one place to another, never eliminating it.
 The chain of trust extends infinitely backward.
 You trust your encryption because you trust the mathematics behind it.
 You trust the mathematics because you trust the mathematicians who proved it.
 You trust the mathematicians because you trust the institutions that trained them.
 You trust the institutions because you trust the society that created them.

 At some point, the chain of trust disappears into assumptions you can't verify, built by people you'll never meet, based on principles you take on faith.
-Security isn't about eliminating trust—it's about hiding the places where trust is required so we can pretend it doesn't exist.
+Security isn't about eliminating trust, it's about hiding the places where trust is required so we can pretend it doesn't exist.

 ## The future that's already here
 The most unsettling realization is that we're already living in the future we were trying to prevent.

 Remember when we worried about Big Brother (the government) watching us?
 We have solved that problem by creating thousands of Little Brothers (companies like Google, Meta, Apple) who watch us voluntarily, constantly.
 We avoided government surveillance by embracing corporate surveillance.
 We prevented authoritarianism by creating something subtler and more pervasive, surveillance capitalism that feels like convenience.
 We were so focused on preventing the dystopia where our privacy was taken by force that we didn't notice the dystopia where we gave it away freely.

-The threats we prepared for were external—hackers, criminals, foreign governments.
-The threats that actually materialized were internal—our own desire for convenience, connection, and control.
+The threats we prepared for were external, hackers, criminals, foreign governments.
+The threats that actually materialized were internal, our own desire for convenience, connection, and control.
 We built defences against strangers breaking in while we were busy inviting them in through the back door.

 ## What security actually means
 So what does it really mean to be secure?
 After all this, I think the answer is both simpler and more complex than we imagined.